stefanoverna/graphql8/guides/javascript_client/relay_subscriptions.md

 const network = Network.create(fetchQuery, subscriptionHandler)
 ```

-Since `OperationStoreClient` is in the `fetchOperation` function, it will apply to all GraphQL operations.
+Since `OperationStoreClient` is in the `fetchOperation` function, it will apply to all GraphQL8 operations.